zodb/relstorage/docs/install.rst

     pip install RelStorage

-If you use a recent version of pip to install RelStorage on a supported platform (OS X, Windows or "manylinx"), you can get a pre-built binary wheel.
+If you use a recent version of pip to install RelStorage on a supported platform (macOS, Windows or "manylinux"), you can get a pre-built binary wheel.
 If you install from source or on a different platform, you will need to have a functioning C/C++ compiler and the ability to compile `Cython extensions